jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Also be aware of applicable laws where data is stored and systems are used
   - **International Traffic in Arms Regulations (ITAR)**: a US regulation that was built to ensure control over any export of items such as missiles, rockets, bombs, or anything else existing in the United States Munitions List (USML)
   - **Export Administration Regulations (EAR)**: EAR predominantly focuses on commercial use-related items like computers, lasers, marine items, and more; however, it can also include items that may have been designed for commercial use but actually have military applications
+  - **Wassenaar Arrangement**: multinational agreement, voluntary export control
 - 1.5.5 Privacy
   - Many laws include privacy protections for personal data
     - The EU’s GDPR has strong privacy rules that apply to any org anywhere that stores or processes the personal data of EU residents; these individuals must be told how their data is collected and used, and they must be able to opt out
-  - The privacy guidelines of the **Organization for Economic Co-operation and Development (OECD)** require orgs to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more
+  - The privacy guidelines of the **Organization for Economic Co-operation and Development (OECD)** 8 best practices privacy principles: collection limitation, data quality, purpose specification, use limitation, security safeguards, openness, individual participation, and accountability; require orgs to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more
   - Fourth Amendment to the US Constitution: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
   - **Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications while those communications are being made, are in transit, and when they are stored on computers; makes it a crime to invade electronic privacy of an individual, and it broadened the Federal Wiretap Act
   - HIPAA: see above